edwardvanvliet/IoT_AdafruitIOArduino_ColorPicker_Manual_Edward_van_Vliet/README.md

 ![Image of mobile hotspot WiFi connected](https://github.com/edwardvanvliet/IoT_AdafruitIOArduino_ColorPicker_Manual_Edward_van_Vliet/blob/main/images/14_Device_is_connected_to_my_hotspot.png)

 So then I tried connecting the ESP-296609 to my mobile hotspot WiFi, on my smartphone.
 And fortunately, it worked as you can see below!
+In the Serial Monitor you should see all the colors (their HEX color codes) you have picked below one another, by using the color picker, either on your computer or mobile (smart)phone.

 ![Image of successful connection in Serial Monitor](https://github.com/edwardvanvliet/IoT_AdafruitIOArduino_ColorPicker_Manual_Edward_van_Vliet/blob/main/images/18_Successfully_connected.png)<br>